AdaCore/spark2014/docs/ug/en/source/subprogram_contracts.rst

 .. literalinclude:: /examples/ug__recursive_subprograms-structural/test.out
    :language: none

+Structural variants are subjects to a number of restrictions.
+They cannot be combined with other variants, and are checked according to a mostly syntactic criterion.
+When these restrictions cannot be followed, structural variants can be systematically replaced by a decreasing numeric variant providing the depth (or size) of the data structure, like function ``Length`` above.
+Strictly speaking, structural variants are only required to define the function returning that metric.

 To verify the termination of mutually recursive subprograms, all subprograms should be annotated with `compatible` variants.
 We say that two variants are